mui/material-ui/pages/api/step-content.md

-If using the `overrides` key of the theme as documented [here](/customization/themes#customizing-all-instances-of-a-component-type), you need to use the following style sheet name: `undefined`.
+If using the `overrides` key of the theme as documented [here](/customization/themes#customizing-all-instances-of-a-component-type), you need to use the following style sheet name: `MuiStepContent`.

 ## Demos